jiggzson/nerdamer/README.md

 As of version 0.5.0, the library is split into the core and optional add-ons which can be loaded after the core has been loaded.

+## UPDATE
+Nerdamer is currently being ported to TypeScript.
+This will have substantial breaking changes.
+A full list of changes will be published with the official release.
+You can track the TypeScript port [here](https://github.com/jiggzson/nerdamer/tree/2.0)

+---

 Note: The Together-science project decided to pick up the banner where Nerdamer left off.
 See [Nerdamer-Prime](https://github.com/together-science/nerdamer-prime).

 Getting started with Nerdamer